-The NGC assists and advises the Board on all matters in relation to the nomination and composition of board and committee members.
-Effective Managers, succession planning as well as corporate governance matters.
+The NGC assists and advises the Board on all matters in relation to the nomination and composition of Board and Committee members, management and key function holders, succession planning as well as corporate governance matters.

 The NGC members possess individual and collective appropriate knowledge, skills, expertise and professional experience regarding governance and selection process, suitability, control practices and ESG matters.